Skip to main content

 Tim Stevenson (Ph.D.), a chemist from the Department of Health Services, provided insights into the current regulatory framework for hemp products.
 Smokable products are treated similarly to consumables, with the state prohibiting their manufacture but allowing their sale.
 Wholesalers are required to obtain licenses, and the department conducts inspections and tests for Delta-9 (D9) THC, though not for other THC isomers.
 This regulatory focus is primarily on manufacturers to prevent non-compliant products from reaching retail shelves.

 Stevenson explained the chemical similarities between D8 and D9 THC, noting that the primary difference lies in the location of a double bond on their molecular structures.
 Despite this, both isomers bind to the same receptors in the body.
-He tired to argue without real data that there many products on the market that exceeding the 0.3% THC limit in retail stores rather than at the manufacturing level
+He tried to argue without real data that there are many products on the market that exceed the 0.3% THC limit in retail stores rather than at the manufacturing level

 Health Concerns and Medical Perspectives